misaleh/CMSIS-DSP-PULPino/README.md

 #### Transform Functions

-For CFFT, transform size was 64.
+For CFFT, Transform size was 64.

 RFFT uses Transform of size 16.